anearthboundmisfit/DBIx-Squirrel/README.md

 DBIx-Squirrel's enhancements are designed to be low-friction, intuitive (and above all), elective.
 Things should work as expected, until our requirements change and any deviation from the norm is expected.

 In addition to a high degree of backward compatibility, interface-design has been forward-looking, too.
-Where some DBIx-Squirrel concepts have analogous in DBIx-Class, the same method names will implement analogous behaviours.
+Where some DBIx-Squirrel concepts have analogs within DBIx-Class, the same method names will implement analogous behaviours.

 #### Ease of use
 DBIx-Squirrel's baseline behaviour is _be like DBI_.
 There is no barrier to using this module if you are familiar with the DBI or DBI's extensive documentation.